trokster/xcayp/README.md

 =====

 Have you ever dreamed of escaping from your PC and start coding from any internet enabled device?
 Xcap allow this and much more.
-In fact we do not yet understand the full potential of this technology but we know it is a stepping stone in a new teritorry.
+In fact we do not yet understand the full potential of this technology.
+But we know it is a stepping stone in a new teritorry.

 Xcayp is a modular online interface of which the code is stored in an web oriented database with advanced